 If it's your first day in the city, you'll want to see what Paris is all about - culture and art.
 Both can be found in the Louvre, the world's largest museum, which houses over 35,000 works of art and artefacts, including the famous Mona Lisa.
 There are exhibitions from a variety of different cultures, so you can experience art and artefacts from around the world.

-In the evening, you can experience classic and modern musicals in the Théâtre du Châtelet.
+In the evening, you can enjoy classic and modern musicals in the Théâtre du Châtelet.
 Although the theatre specialises in musicals, you can also see ballet, classical concerts and modern music concerts here, so you can choose whatever tickles your fancy.

 You cannot go to Paris without seeing the Eiffel Tower, although you may not want to go up it if you're afraid of heights.
-At the top of the 984ft tower is a restaurant, shop, café and exhibition, so there's more to see than just breath-taking views.
+At the top of the 984ft tower is a restaurant, shop, café and exhibition, so there's more to see than just breathtaking views.

-Another unmissable site is the Notre-Dame, made famous by the story 'The Hunchback of Notre-Dame'.
-It will require some walking, but if you make it to the top there are incredible views, architecture and you'll see the giant bell Quasimodo famously rang in the book.
+Another unmissable site is the Notre-Dame, made famous by the story The Hunchback of Notre-Dame (the clue's in the name).
+It will require some walking, but if you make it to the top there are incredible views, stunning architecture, and you'll also see the giant bell Quasimodo famously rang in the book.

-If you're a bit of a wine buff and a foodie, you'll want to visit one of the best bars in Paris - le Baron Rouge - for dinner.
-Why not indulge in one of its amazing wine-tasting sessions!
+If you're a bit of a wine buff and a foodie, you'll want to visit one of the best bars in Paris - Le Baron Rouge - for dinner.
+Why not indulge in one of its amazing wine-tasting sessions?

 Before you leave you should also visit the Arc de Triomphe, which looks particularly beautiful in the evening and is less crowded in the later hours.
-Make sure to get some good holiday snaps of it before you have to catch your flight home.
+Make sure to get some good snaps of it before you have to catch your flight home.